titan00000001/Button/README.md

 # Player

-Ever wondered how a 555 timer IC worked?
-Here you have it!
-A 555 IC, made entirely with THT transistors.
+Ever Wanted to just play with a bunch on sensors with LEDs

 ## Schematic
 ![](https://github.com/titan00000001/Button/blob/main/Screenshot%20(18).png)